Burneside 1.4 miles.

 A wonderful Lake District holiday home.

 Two bedrooms: 1 x king-size double with en-suite bath, shower over, walk-in shower, basin and WC, 1 x king-size double with en-suite shower, basin and WC.
-Open plan living area with kitchen, dining area and sitting area with woodburning stove.
+Open plan living area with kitchen, dining area and sitting area with single adult folding bed and woodburning stove.

 About the location